 - Did you acquire your pet from another animal shelter, rescue organization, or a breeder?
 If so, have you contacted that shelter or rescue organization or breeder?
 If they are reputable, you would have signed a contract when you adopted your pet, stipulating that the pet must be returned to them if you decide to no longer keep him or her for any reason.
 Please contact them before contacting UPAWS.

 How to Surrender Your Pet to UPAWS

 1. Call (906) 475-6661.
 Speak to a staff member, and please schedule an appointment.

 2. Fill out the appropriate profile form (below links) to help us learn about your pet so we can place he/she in an appropriate new home.
-Do this before your appointment, that way you can take your time filling the profile at home and save time at UPAWS, especially due to COVID-19 restrictions.
+Please do this before your appointment, that way you can take your time filling the profile at home and save time at UPAWS.